 What are the uses of heated sour cream?

 Heated sour cream can be used as a condiment, in dips, or as an ingredient in baked goods.
 It can also be used to top off a dish or to add creaminess to a recipe.
 Some people also enjoy eating heated sour cream as a snack.
-Consider trying heated sour cream if you want to add extra flavor to your food.
+Consider trying heated sour cream to add extra flavor to your food.
 You may be surprised at how much this simple change can enhance your meals.

 1 Add it to your favorite condiments.